julian-q/MagiAttention/README.md

 ### Examples to integrate with FSDP2

-We provide an example of how to intergrate magi_attention with fsdp2 in `example/torch_native`.
+We provide an example of how to integrate magi_attention with fsdp2 in `example/torch_native`.
 You can use `bash run.sh` to run the example.

 In this example, we build a llama-1b model and apply fsdp2 with magi_attention as the parallelism strategy.